jewelsofthought/neshama/site/posts/tolnet/cards.md

 Humanity is rediscovering its commons: the self-organized management of resources which people need for their survival and livelihood.
 The ethic of commoning is based on the recognition that a person has the right to a means of sustenance without interference or harm from others.
 In this sense, the commons are an inclusive expression of the right to life and the right to justice.

-Our greatest challenge is not the risk of environmental collapse, resource wars, scarcity diasporas, oppressive rulers or rancorous disputes over why future generations are denied the opportunity to live in a peaceful and equitable society.
+Our greatest challenge is not the risk of environmental collapse, resource wars, scarcity diaspora's, oppressive rulers or rancorous disputes over why future generations are denied the opportunity to live in a peaceful and equitable society.
 Our true task is the creation of inclusionary institutions for sustainable resource production and provisioning as the climate crisis bears down upon the world.

 ## 666m (cov-19)

 But the descent from 7B to 666m will be catastrophic and will be a stranger to any who dreamt of a world with only 666m people inhabiting it.

+## Graphs and Networks

+Interesting exploration of more human centric graphs, to map data, closer to [Knowledge Graphs](https://shapeofdata.wordpress.com/2013/08/13/graphs-and-networks/comment-page-1/).